cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 $ export AWS_PROFILE=myproject
 ```

+CX Cloud CLI supports preset AWS API keys as environment variables.
+This is useful for example when running [AWS Vault](https://github.com/99designs/aws-vault) for storing the AWS secrets in your operating system's secure keystore.
+The `AWS_PROFILE` doesn't need to be exported in case AWS Vault is used.

 ## Install Kubernetes and Kops

 Before you start, you need to have Kubernetes and it's tools installed on your computer.
 Follow [this guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to Install those.
 On Mac, you can install Kubernetes tools using `homebrew`: